The winter break is right around the corner! I want to wish everyone HAPPY HOLIDAYS and a FABULOUS 2018!

-In writing, the authors have been learning how to write complete paragraphs using a topic sentence (with an indent), 3-5 detail sentences, and a final closing sentence.
+In writing, the authors continue working on writing complete paragraphs using a topic sentence (with an indent), 3-5 detail sentences, and a final closing sentence.
 Obviously we continue to work on grammar and punctuation as well as many other areas of writing.
 However, spelling and punctuation are areas that need to be constantly practiced and worked with.

 We’ve covered all the questions historians ask to learn about the past.
 The students investigated how Waterford went from a tiny place stared by two people in 1872 to a booming village that is still around today!

-The Three Fires are a large group of Native Americans we’ve been studying.
+The Three Fires are a large group of Native Americans we’ve studied.
 Actually, The Three Fires was made up 3 different tribes who had similarities such as speaking the same language.
 However, they had many differences too.

-We moved on to learn about the French Voyageurs, The British, and trouble between the two turning into the French and Indian War.
-We moved on to Pontiac’s Rebellion and will soon be learning all about how difficult it was for Michigan to become a state.
+We moved on to learn about the French Voyageurs, The British, and trouble between the two turning into the French and Indian War, and Pontiac’s Rebellion.

 Your 3rd grader should be reviewing the 3 key things Michigan needed to have happen in order for it to become a state (from a territory) as well as when Michigan finally became a state.
 Also, what “Boy Governor” had a major role in Michigan becoming a state and what was the Toledo War all about?